lowRISC/opentitan/hw/ip/uart/doc/programmers_guide.md

 $$ NCO = {{2^{20} * f\_{baud}} \over {f\_{pclk}}} $$

 Note that the NCO result from the above formula can be a fraction but the NCO register only accepts an integer value.
-See the the [Reception](#reception) and [Setting the baud rate](#setting-the-baud-rate) sections for more discussion of the baud rate error target and when care is needed.
+See the [Reception](#reception) and [Setting the baud rate](#setting-the-baud-rate) sections for more discussion of the baud rate error target and when care is needed.